Herniated Disc Treatment

 CAUSES OF HERNIATED DISC

-Several factors can directly cause disc degeneration or increase one’s risk of disc herniation.
+Several factors can directly cause disc degeneration or increase one’s risk of a slipped disc in Dallas.
 They include:

 - Trauma: Accidents or physical trauma can cause injury to the spine and result in a slipped disc.

 - Genetics: A predisposition to disc herniation can be genetically inherited.

 - Old age: As the human body ages, with cumulative effects of living life, there are strong disc degeneration possibilities.